 - Move daily, exercise and don’t eat too much.
 Being overweight is one of the biggest drivers of most symptoms and often the root cause of poor cellular function which will cause every system in the body to struggle.

 - Give your body sufficient time in a fasted state and in bed to recharge with a good amount of sleep.
 This provides time for it to break down and heal damaged tissues, build new structures and cells, suss out and zap invaders and detoxify the thousands of chemicals it encounters daily via our food, water and environment.

-- A decent set of blood tests that includes complete blood count, vitamin D, iron/feritin, lipids, liver function and kidney function is a helpful diagnostic tool if you’re looking for a baseline to monitor your progress.
+- A decent set of blood tests that includes complete blood count, vitamin D, iron/ferritin, lipids, liver function and kidney function is a helpful diagnostic tool if you’re looking for a baseline to monitor your progress.
 Your waist-hip ratio, fasted/fed glucose, blood pressure and skin health are great indicators of beneficial changes and progress too.

-If you need some help and support with the above our Fitter 16 plan provides the practical application with guidance on weight loss, improving your nutrient status, asessing your digestive health and developing a healthy mindset in the process.
+If you need some help and support with the above our Fitter 16 plan provides the practical application with guidance on weight loss, improving your nutrient status, assessing your digestive health and developing a healthy mindset in the process.
 If you require more targeted and in-depth support you can also consider our 1:1 packages.